 Telephone:020 7815 7122

-Dr Helen Turnell is an oil and gas subsurface consultant with UK and international management experience, whose career evolved from geophysical research and technological applications for acreage/prospect evaluation, to licence management and a series of global project management/QA roles for corporate BP.
+Helen joined LSBU in 2012 following c.
+30 years in Industry, mainly BP, where her career evolved from geophysical research and technological applications for acreage/prospect evaluation, to licence management and a series of global project management/QA roles.

-Dr Turnell produced several publications across the 1980s and 1990s on paleomagnetism plate tectonics.
+Dr Turnell produced several publications on paleomagnetism and plate tectonics (1980s/90s).
 Basin development/modelling formed her early academic and BP research career.

-Dr Turnell is involved with the course 'Introduction to oil and gas exploration' on OilVoice.
-She is also on the judging panel for the Imperial Barrel Award, American Association of Petroleum Geologists.
+Until recently, Dr Turnell was involved with a number of external courses, e.g. 'Introduction to oil and gas exploration' on OilVoice.
+And the Imperial Barrel Award, American Association of Petroleum Geologists.